 We are the experts in New York State with a 96% success rate in Nassau County.
 Unlike most firms that send postcards and letters saying they can help reduce your taxes, we’re attorneys.
 Sometimes the battle is greater than a mere valuation dispute.

-The lawyers at Schroder & Strom have assisted our clients in correcting assessments for reasons other than valuation.
+The lawyers at Schroder & Strom have assisted our clients in correcting property tax assessments for reasons other than valuation.
 Tax representatives at those other firms are not trained or legally permitted to handle this in the courtroom.

 Restrictive interpretations of tax laws can heavily favor municipalities against taxpayers.
 We have fought those in court and exposed errors in homeowner assessments, which caused them to have excessively high values and taxes.

 Every residential property under appeal is carefully reviewed upon intake and during the appeal process to determine the most effective case that can be made to reduce our client’s assessment.
 We can address difficult valuation or jurisdictional issues beyond simple SCAR hearings and take them directly to the courtroom – at no additional cost.
 Appeals can even be taken to higher Courts in the State when necessary.

 We have more than 100 years of proven legal expertise in lowering property taxes.
 We’ve successfully challenged over 100,000 tax grievance cases for homeowners throughout New York State.
 Our team has literally saved millions of dollars for our clients; therefore, most of our new business is referral-based.

 THE EASIEST WAY TO SAVE AN AVERAGE OF $1,400 A YEAR.